Georgia Industrial Vegetation Management & South Carolina Weed Control Services Near Me Contact

 Crossing clearing programs aim to improve safety by eliminating tall vegetation that obstructs the vision of drivers or pedestrians at crossings, while also allowing the growth of low-growing grasses that prevent erosion and discourage the growth of tall-growing species.
 Certified arborists may be called upon to cut large trees to improve visibility and reduce the risk of falling branches during storms.
 New fencing may also be installed to prevent trespassing on tracks.

-Railroad tracks often provide a conducive environment for plant growth, as they are built on soil, rocks, and stones that support vegetation.
+Railroad tracks often provide a conducive environment for plant growth, as they are built on disturbed soil, rocks, and stones that naturally promote vegetation growth and germination.
 This growth can be persistent, spreading across tracks and making them impassable without continuous vegetation management.
 Without proper vegetation management, railroads in the US and around the world could come to a standstill, causing significant disruption to society.

 Additionally, in the context of railway property, we ensure that vegetation on or near the railway track is managed in a way that prevents it from becoming a fire hazard to track-carrying structures, obstructing the visibility of railway signs and signals, interfering with railway employees' duties, obstructing signal and communication lines, or hindering visual inspections of moving equipment by railway employees.

-Mechanical and Chemical Control Methods for Kudzu in Railroad Tracks, Shoulders and Switchyard Facilities
+Mechanical and Chemical Control Methods for Railroad Tracks, Shoulders and Switchyard Facilities

-Controlling kudzu along railroads and around switchyard facilities can be challenging using mechanical methods alone.
+Controlling kudzu growth along railroads and around switchyard facilities can be challenging using mechanical methods alone.
 While mowing and cutting can be effective, every vine must be cut to the ground and repeated cutting must be done until the plant no longer regrows.
 This can take up to three years of repeated cutting during peak heat throughout Georgia summers, making it difficult for mowers and line trimmers to completely remove the vine.
 To achieve long-term control, a supplemental, aggressive yet environmentally responsible, commercial herbicide application program is usually necessary.
+These programs are designed to be executed throughout the growing season and during dormancy, since winter treatments deliver an additional long term component to a comprehensive herbicide based control program.

 Optimal Timing for Commercial Herbicide Treatment